Trump contradicts CDC director on vaccine, masks: 'He was confused'

 Trump said a vaccine may be available in a matter of weeks and that there was a plan to begin distributing it widely soon after the Food and Drug Administration approves it.
 Trump is eager to have progress on a vaccine ahead of the Nov.
 3 presidential election.

+Several companies are in late-stage trials of a vaccine and have expressed optimism, but none of the vaccines are yet proven to be effective and safe.

 Trump also criticized Redfield for saying wearing a mask can be just as effective as a vaccine.
 Trump was initially reluctant to urge Americans to wear masks but has since been more willing to do so.
-Still, he has held a number of tightly packed events where many participants have not worn face coverings.
+Still, he has held a number of tightly packed events where many participants have not covered their mouth and nose.

 “Number one, it’s not more effective than a vaccine and I called him about that,” Trump said.